Increasing Transparency in TSCA

-Chemical Data Access Tool Available to Find Health, Safety Data Submitted to EPA
+Chemical Data Access Tool Also Available to Find Health and Safety Data Submitted to EPA

-On December 22, 2010, EPA made available the new Chemical Data Access Tool to find health and safety data that has been submitted to the Agency, under authorities in sections 4, 5, and 8 of the Toxic Substances Control Act (TSCA).
+You can also use the Chemical Data Access Tool (CDAT) to find health and safety data that has been submitted to the Agency, under authorities in sections 4, 5, and 8 of the Toxic Substances Control Act (TSCA).
 The tool is also available on Data.gov

 CDR - This database includes non-confidential information on the manufacture (including import), process and use of chemicals reported under the Chemical Data Reporting (CDR) rule.